dwBruijn/dwBruijn.github.io/blogs/thm-diskfiltration.md

 ### What is the serial number of the USB device Liam used for exfiltration?

-Using *Autopsy* to analyze *ds.E01* (Liam's disk) we can examine details of USB devices that were attached to this machine and we can see that the latest USB drive attached has serial number **2651931097993496666**.
+Using *Autopsy* to analyze *ds.E01* (Liam's disk image) we can examine details of USB devices that were attached to this machine and we can see that the latest USB drive attached has serial number **2651931097993496666**.
 We could've also done this by accessing extracted hive files using *Registry Explorer* and looking for specific registry keys like `HKLM\SYSTEM\ControlSet001\Enum\USBTOR\` and `HKLM\SYSTEM\MountedDevices??\Volume{...}`

 ![USB serial](../img/diskfiltration/Q1-1.png)